develprr/metamatic-blog/_posts/2021-01-12-immutability-drag-race.markdown

 Therefore, granting many functions an access to one object through reference is inherently a bad thing, opening the gates to buggy software.

-The solution to the multiple access problem is to code in immutable way, which means that all functions modifying some state clone the state when modifying it and then just replace the original state with the new state.
-So no objects "mutate" but are rather replaced by the "next generation" of the object
+The solution to the multiple access problem is to code in an immutable way, which means that all functions modifying some state clone the state when modifying it and then just replace the original state with the new state.
+So no objects "mutate" but are rather replaced by the "next generation" of the object.

 ## When Immutability is not that Great